arthurmco/shissue/README.md

    - on Gitlab
    - on Bitbucket

- - Support for writing issues
+ - Support for editing issues
  - Support for viewing pull requests
  - Support for viewing issues' and PRs comments
  - Support for commenting on issues & PRs